Updated: 14 July 2020

 The government’s Self-employment Income Support Scheme (SEISS) might be described as the self-employed version of the Coronavirus Job Retention Scheme (CJRS) for employed people.

 While you’ll still owe Income Tax and National Insurance on any money you get through the SEISS, it’s a grant rather than a loan.
 This means you won’t need to pay it back.

-SEISS gives self-employed people and members of partnerships the following support:
+The first SEISS payment for self-employed people and members of partnerships is worked out as: